 WP Mail SMTP is the best SMTP plugin for WordPress.
 Even if your web host is blocking SMTP, you can still use WP Mail SMTP to send emails successfully.

-To get started, we recommend investing in the WP Mail SMTP Pro plan.
+To get started, we recommend investing in the WP Mail SMTP Pro plan for advanced features, though the free version works fine for basic needs.

 So, first, we’ll create a SendLayer account and set things up there.
 Then we’ll get the SendLayer API Key which we’ll add to your website when we run the WP Mail SMTP setup wizard.